- James Tam

 He had married five times in a month for money, in order to get married for love.

-“Went home to Hebei.
-Almost a year now.”
+‘Went home to Hebei.
+Almost a year now.’
 He sighed imperceptibly at length, allowing a melancholy side to show for the first time.
-He mumbled softly, nearly to himself: “She sat next to me in every mahjong game for more than two years.”
+He mumbled softly, nearly to himself: ‘She sat next to me in every mahjong game for more than two years.’
 He looked at me, as if to check whether I understood what it meant, how it must have felt, the lightness of her tender breath behind his shoulders, a loose strand of hair tickling his neck.
-His mousey eyes had softened, clouded in reminiscence.
+His mousey eyes melted, lost in reminiscence.

-One evening, a diminutive young man nicknamed Mooloo, adrenaline overflowing, shorts fashionably dropped half way down the bum crack, walked up and down the centre aisle in strides stretched to their natural limit.
-Had there been nobody else around for reference, he could have been mistaken for a giant.
-Mooloo was prone to disproportionately grand gestures, probably the most aggressive and thug-like roommate we had.
+One evening, a diminutive young man Mooloo had a hormonal attack.
+With underwear fashionably dropped half way down the bum crack, and an erection leading the way, he strode up and down the centre aisle, pretending to be a giant exhibitionist.
+Mooloo was prone to grand gestures disproportional to his presence, probably the most aggressive and thug-like roommate we had.

 He was determined to entertain everyone with his raucous singing that evening.

 Three fat dames with six big boobs . . .